erudinsky/Azure-Bicep-Workshop/Workshop/0-Getting-started-with-Bicep.md

 ## Application reference

-Soon you'll start with the lab and build infrastructure in Azure using templates.
+With the next chapter and further we will be doing labs and building infrastructure in Azure using templates.
+The following resources will be provisioned:

 - Roles and policies;
 - KeyVault for secrets;
 - Container registry for backend image;
 - PostgreSQL as database;
 - Web app and service plan for backend;
-- Static web site for vuejs (client)
+- Static web site for vuejs (client).

+Check high-level reference architecture:

 ![Full Stack Application in Azure with Bicep](/.attachments/full-stack-with-bicep.png)